vikrem/PocketMine-Hack/README.md

 # PocketMine Hacking

-This document details how I modified PocketMine, a very popular Unity-based Android game, to get me infinite _gems_, an in-game currency which can normally only be obtained via in-game purchase.
+This document details how I modified PocketMine, a very popular Unity-based Android game, to get me a TON of _gems_ (see the 98267 in the screenshot below), an in-game currency which can normally only be obtained via in-game purchase.

 ![Hacked PocketMine](hacked_pocketmine.png)

+**This is for proof-of-concept only and was carried out only for educational purpose.
+There are no binaries and none will be available.
+Please don't use this to steal things.**

 Let's start!